 The Davies Manor Association preserves and interprets the Davies Manor log-house museum and historic site.
 We aim to provide an inclusive, multi-faceted space for the educational study of the Davies family, regional history, early Shelby County farm life and the natural environment; by doing so, we create opportunities for the public to make meaningful connections between the past and present.

-The Davies Manor Association was established by Frances Ellen Davies Rodgers in order to preserve and maintain the property.
+The Davies Manor Association was established by Frances Ellen Davies Rodgers in order to preserve and maintain the property and educate the public.

 1975 – The Manor house was placed on the National Register of Historic Places.